Scroll to top

 When my partner and I started trying to conceive, it wasn’t working.
 There wasn’t much information available online at the time, but I knew that endometriosis could cause infertility.
 In 2021, I was referred to Dr. Tanya Williams Fertility Centre.
 As we started the investigations it became evident that something was very wrong.
 I couldn’t naturally conceive.

 As I started fertility treatments, my endometriosis got progressively worse.
-Of course, I had to stop all of my endometriosis treatments, which are meant to keep estrogen out of the body, because they’re counter to fertility, which requires more estrogen.
+Naturally, I had to cease all my endometriosis treatments, which aim to eliminate estrogen from the body, because they contradict fertility treatments, which necessitate higher estrogen levels.
 But endometriosis is a double-edged sword.
 You’re damned if you do, and damned if you don’t.

 What treatments have worked for you?